-To make using manual focusing easier for us, I configured the left and center button of the control wheel as follows: The left button is assigned to the AF/MF toggle function (you may also use the right button), whereas the center button is assigned to the Focus magnifier function.
-If you would assign the AF/MF toggle function to the center button, the left and right buttons are used to move rectangle that represents the magnified section of the screen, and there is no chance to toggle the AE Lock function (as long as focus magnification is active).
+To make using manual focusing easier for us, I configured the left and center button of the control wheel as follows: The left button is assigned to the AF/MF Control Toggle function (you may also use the right button), whereas the center button is assigned to the Focus Magnifier function.

-Note: I assigned the overwritten default function (drive mode/self-timer or flash mode) to a position in the Fn button menu.
+Note: I assigned the overwritten default function (Self-timer/Drive Mode or Flash Mode) to a position in the Fn button menu.

 What is the Benefit of this Assignment?

-Assigning the AF/MF toggle function to a configurable button makes it easy to set the camera to manual focus (and back to AF again - AF-S to be precise).
-While you can enable manual focus assist (magnification) and focus peaking, it is often disturbing for me that I can activate magnification only by turning the control ring.
+Assigning the AF/MF Control Toggle function to a configurable button makes it easy to set the camera to manual focus (and back to AF again - AF-S to be precise).
+While you can enable Manual Focus Assist (magnification) and focus peaking, it is often disturbing for me that I can activate magnification only by turning the control ring.
 Often, however, I set MF to the minimum focus distance and do not want to turn the control ring (usually, I forget in which direction In have to turn it...) to activate magnification.
 I prefer to activate magnification using a button.
-This means that I have to use the focus magnification function instead of the focus assist function (you can also leave the focus assist function on), which is a little more complex but also offers more options.
+This means that I have to use the Focus Magnifier function instead of the Manual Focus Assist function (you can also leave the Manual Focus Assist function on), which is a little more complex but also offers more options.

 With this assignment, I can easily switch to manual focus, adjust the focus with or without magnification and peaking, and turn magnification on as needed.

-I configured the left and right buttons of the control wheel to achieve something like AE Lock (AEL) and AF Lock (AFL).
+I configured the left and right buttons of the control wheel to achieve something like AE lock (AEL) and AF lock (AFL).
 By the way, this is compatible with the settings above.
-AEL is easy because there is already such a function available: AE Lock, which is a toggle function.
+AEL is easy because there is already such a function available: AE Lock toggle.
 You simply have to assign it to a configurable button for easier access.
 In my case, I assigned this function to the right button of the control wheel.

-Note: I assigned the overwritten default functions (drive mode/self-timer and flash mode) to positions in the Fn button menu.
+Note: I assigned the overwritten default functions (Drive Mode/Self-timer and Flash Mode) to positions in the - button menu.

 The hyperfocal distance is useful for shooting with manual focus and aperture.
 When you set a lens to the hyperfocal distance, everything will be sharp from half the hyperfocal distance to infinity.
 Sharpness is defined by the circle of confusion (coc).
 Sony sets is set to 0.011 mm for the RX100 M1's 1" sensor.